AriaSalvatrice/AriaModules/plans.md

 # Alien communication device
 My very own take on the Turing machine.
 The spaceship of the alien princess leaves our solar system tomorrow.
 For now she graces earth with a song.

 Something that is less concerned with being an elegant electronic circuit, or an elegant algorithm, and is more concerned with the musicality of its output, and the playfulness of its interaction.

 I want it to embrace repetitive, fractal, kaleidoscopic structures, without diving deep into a single-algorithm aesthetic.
 It should shed any pretense of algorithmic purity and hardcode stuff that just plain sounds good.

 Keep the big knob.
 The big knob is great.
 When you turn it, you must hear it.
 And memory banks.

 Build your own relationship to the intrument.
 It should be labeled in an alien language.
 The documentation should be absolutely worthless.
 Its buttons should have an obvious effect, but it should be impossible to explain what that effect is.

+# VVR - Voltage Voltage Rectification

+Send it a clock, and triggers/gates to four directional Stepchart inputs, one bar in advance.

+Connect a Dance Dance Revolution pad to the Player input.
+Triggers are steps, gates are holds.

+If the player performs a step/hold perfectly, it gets passed to a specific group of outputs output.
+Less than perfectly, to another group.
+If they miss, to a third group.
+How well they are doing is expressed as a CV.

+This project sounds fun, but it'd be a lot of work.
+I'd be much more eager to implement it if people are interested in doing something neat with it - especially if there's artists eager to turn it into some sort of participatory installation art.

+And if someone's willing to help with that problem, we could use machine learning to parse the large corpus of existing Stepmania charts out there, and use it to generate stepcharts on the fly.